 • A significant inheritance at some time by one or both spouses

 • Assets such as art, coin / stamp collections, race cars, collectibles, memorabilia, etc.

 • A prenuptial agreement

 Why? – Because you have a lot to lose if your divorce settlement is improperly drafted.
-Often just the tax consequences of a poorly thought-out and drafted settlement agreement can more than pay for attorney fees from your annual income tax, property tax, and capital gains tax savings that –if not properly anticipated and addressed– can significantly drain away your take home income and diminish your overall net worth.
+Often just the tax consequences of a poorly thought-out and drafted settlement agreement will often more than pay for attorney fees from your annual income tax, property tax, and capital gains tax savings that can –if not properly anticipated and addressed– can significantly drain away your take home income and diminish your overall net worth.

 DO YOU NEED PRIVACY?

 Unfortunately, when a high net worth local business couple, notable local professional couple; or a celebrity couple are suspected of splitting up, or begin the process, you can find yourselves under a microscope.
 Reporters, social media gossip bloggers, in an attempt to sell more papers, obtain more Internet clicks, or make the evening news, will often embellished your suspected split or pending divorce with rumors of infidelity, or gossip of secret relationships.
 Business or political rivals might do the same simply to embarrass and diminish your character.

 Can you think of celebrity or public figure divorce where you never really heard the real details of what happened: why they really divorced?
 Many celebrities and public officials manage to keep the often embarrassing details of their divorce PRIVATE because their attorneys advised them to do certain things to protect their privacy.
 Protecting your privacy is not exclusive to celebrities, public officials or the well-connected.
 You can keep your intimate, sensitive family and financial details private too, and we can assist you with that.